 A Self-Directed IRA offers the investor the ability to make traditional as well as non-traditional investments, such as real estate, in a tax-efficient manner.

-The concept of tax deferral is premised on the notion that all income and gains generated by the pre-tax retirement account investment would generally flow back into the retirement account tax-free.
+The concept of tax deferral is premised on the notion that all income and gains generated by the pretax retirement account investment would generally flow back into the retirement account tax-free.
 Instead of paying tax on the returns of a Self-Directed IRA investment, such as real estate, tax is paid only at a later date, leaving the investment to grow unhindered.
-For example, if an IRA investor invested $100,000 into a Self-Directed IRA LLC in 2014 and the account earns $10,000 in 2014, the investor would not owe tax on that $10,000 in 2014.
+For example, if an IRA investor invested $100,000 into a Self-Directed IRA LLC in 2022 and the account earns $10,000, the investor would not owe tax on that income.

 However, because IRAs are tax deferred, the Self-Directed IRA investor is able to earn a return on the full $10,000 rather than the $533.36 she would have had if she had to pay taxes that year.
 At an 8% annual return, she’d earn $800 in 2015.
 The beauty of tax deferral is that the deferral compounds each year.

 Tax deferred investments though a Self-Directed IRA generally help investors generate higher returns.
 That’s because the money that would normally be used for tax payments is instead allowed to remain in the account and earn a return.

 The IRS permits using a Self-Directed IRA to purchase real estate or raw land.
 Real estate is the most popular investment made with a Self-Directed IRA.
 Making a real estate investment is as simple as writing a check.
 Since you are the manager of your Self-Directed IRA, you have the authority to make investment decisions on behalf of your IRA.